jwbirkbeck/reinforcement_learning/README.md

 [CartPole](https://gym.openai.com/envs/CartPole-v0/) is an introductory environment to learn to apply basic reinforcement learning concepts.
 The specific approach I've taken to solve the environment is:
 * A temporal difference method, where the current state's predicted Q values for the chosen action are updated from the observation of the next state's reward and max predicted Q value.
-* Waiting until the end of the episode before training (even though TD learning allows online training).
+* Waiting until the end of the episode before training, even though TD learning allows online training.
-* Sampling the memory to avoid correlation between observations
+* Sampling the memory to avoid correlation between observations (seen in the book)
-* Epsilon-greedy policy for exploration (the cartpole environment is well suited to this as random actions are likely to be rewarded as the (semi-random) beginning state space is close to the optimal area in the state space.
-In other words, the pole starts nearly balanced so random actions will sometimes help to balance the pole, resulting in effective exploration.
+* Epsilon-greedy policy for exploration.
+The cartpole environment looks well suited to this,as the initial states appear close to an ideal state of balancing.
+I think epsilon-greedy exploration will result in effective exploration in the high-interest state spaces.

 ## Untrained and trained cartpole